 Being a savvy consumer is ultimately about using money wisely and, in this tough economy, many families are quickly learning how important it is to squeeze as much value as possible out of a dollar.
 Creating a budget, researching businesses before you buy and staying away from scammers should be among everyone’s resolutions this year.
 Here are ten recommendations:

 1. Beware of “job” offers to make easy money.
 Unemployment in the nation is high and scammers are targeting the large pool of job hunters.
 Beware of any job offer, work-at-home scheme or business opportunity that promises big money for little work and no experience.

-2. Look for the BBB seal and always check a business out with BBB before you buy.
+2. Pry before you buy and look for the BBB seal.
 Nearly 400,000 businesses bear the BBB seal of accreditation and meet our standards; you can find the seal on Web sites and at business locations.
-But BBB doesn’t just report on accredited businesses.
-You can locate trustworthy businesses by visiting bbb.org to find your local BBB; from there you can review BBB Reliability Reports for nearly 4 million businesses across North America.
+But the BBB doesn’t just report on accredited businesses.
+You can locate trustworthy businesses by visiting www.bbb.org to find your local BBB; from there you can review BBB Reliability Reports for nearly 4 million businesses across North America.

 4. Keep your computer safe.
 If you haven’t already, install anti-virus software onto your computer and don’t forget to regularly check for software and operating system updates and patches.
 Don’t open attachments or click on links in e-mails unless you can confirm the e-mail came from someone you trust.

 5. Never wire money to someone you don’t know.
 Many scams require that the victim wire money back to the scammers.
 Scammers know that tracking money sent via MoneyGram or Western Union is extremely difficult.
 Even more troubling for victims is the fact that it’s nearly impossible to get your money back.

 6. Fight identity theft.
 Always shred paper documents that include sensitive financial data and dispose of computers, cell phones and digital data safely.